 Developing model train scenery has to start with the process of making terrain.
 This would include not only mountains, valleys, cliffs, riverbeds and gorges, but also meadows, fields, undulating landscapes and any other land form that you could imagine.

-There are several ways to develop the terrain for your model railroad scenery...
+There are several ways to develop model train scenery_terrain...

-This is one of the older methods of creating contour for your model train scenery, but still works and is fairly inexpensive, especially if you have some old screening material or chicken wire or any other similar malleable material lying around the house.
+This is one of the older methods of creating contour for your model train scenery terrain, but still works and is fairly inexpensive, especially if you have some old screening material or chicken wire or any other similar malleable material lying around the house.

 You can cut the material in sections so that it’s easier to work with.
 Then staple or glue the bottom edge to the subroadbed.
 The top edge should be folded under and attached to the wall or backdrop in such a way that the screen comes to a peak then begins dipping down behind itself before it’s attached.
 This way it won’t look like your trees are climbing your wall when you’re finished.